bbobkins/r4850g2_arduino/README.md

   ## Unit test:
-    -this is display only no R4850G2 code needed, just basic logic tests -Will go through what should be a standard charge cycle from battery empty to full, back to empty -Then will go through many of the exceptons that generly wont be encountered but exercises the behaviour if it does
+    -this is display only no R4850G2 code needed, just basic logic tests -Will go through what should be a standard charge cycle from battery empty to full, back to empty -Then will go through many of the exceptions that generally wont be encountered but exercises the behaviour if it does

    ## Troubleshooting:
-    - No CAN input detected: check Jumper J1 is installed on CAN Module, check wireing to R4850G2
+    - No CAN input detected: check Jumper J1 is installed on CAN Module, check wiring to R4850G2

   ## PICTURES: